Critical configurations for three projective views: Critical configurations for three views

-We are now left with curves where all components are of degree at most 2, and the curves have a total degree of at most 4.
-All these are subsets of the \enquote{plane + conic} configuration, so they are all critical, having conjugates that are of the same type (see \cref{prop:plane+conic_critical}).
-Some of these configurations have additional conjugates that are not of the same type.
-This is because they also appear as the intersection of non-reducible quadrics.
-For the sake of completeness, we give a short summary of them here.
-No proof will be given, but the reader can verify that the curves lie on the intersection of three compatible irreducible quadrics.
-This task should be fairly straightforward, since there are many degrees of freedom for the quadrics when the curves are of low degree. \begin{enumerate} \item Two intersecting lines on one side, and two disjoint lines on the other.
-The number of cameras lying on the two lines must be equal on both sides. \item Cameras lying on a conic curve.
+Moreover, among the configurations that \emph{are} subsets of the \enquote{plane + conic} configuration, some also appear as the intersection of non-reducible quadrics, these have other conjugates that are not of the same type.
+For the sake of completeness, we give a summary of them here.
+No proof is given, but the reader can verify that the curves lie on the intersection of three compatible irreducible quadrics.
+This task should be fairly straightforward since there are many degrees of freedom for the quadrics when the curves are of a low degree. \begin{enumerate} \item Two intersecting lines on one side, and two disjoint lines on the other.
+The number of cameras lying on the two lines is equal on both sides. \item Cameras lying on a conic curve.
 The conjugate is a line not passing through the camera centers. \item Two lines not passing through the camera centers.
 This one has two conjugates, the first is three cameras lying on the union of 3 lines (one intersecting the other two).
 The second conjugate consists of points lying on the union of a conic and a line, and the cameras lying on the conic.
 This triple of conjugates is a degeneration of the \enquote{twisted cubic $\leftrightarrow$ conic} configuration shown in \cref{prop:twisted_cubic_is_critical}. \end{enumerate}